-The acceleration of ions from the interaction of a high-power laser with a plasma has attracted growing interest over the last two decades[1,2].
-Efficient acceleration of light ions can be achieved through a variety of established and emerging accelerating mechanisms, whose dominance depends on the laser and target characteristics.
-Arguably, the so-called target normal sheath acceleration (TNSA) mechanism is the most-established and robust route to accelerate light ions to multi-MeV energies[3,4].
-In TNSA, the laser interacts with an overdense plasma, typically generated by the pedestal preceding the main pulse in high-power systems.
+The acceleration of ions from the interaction of a high-power laser with a plasma has attracted a growing interest over the last two decades[1,2].
+Efficient acceleration of light ions can be achieved through a variety of established and emerging accelerating mechanisms, whose dominance depending on the laser and target characteristics.
+Arguably, the so-called Target Normal Sheath Acceleration (TNSA) mechanism is the most-established and robust route to accelerate light ions to multi-MeV energies [3,4].
+In TNSA, the laser interacts with an overdense plasma, typically generated by the pedestal preceding the main pulse in high power systems.
 During the interaction, a large number of fast electrons from the front surface are driven into the target.
-These fast electrons will reach the target rear surface, where a fraction will leave the target and generate a quasi-electrostatic, capacitor-like field at the rear surface, with values of the order of TV $m^{-1}$ .
-Such a strong electric field will ionize the atoms on the rear surface and accelerate the ions to multi-MeV energies.
-The TNSAdriven ion beams are characterized by their multi-species nature, but dominated by protons, with quasi-exponential spectra extending up to a sharp cut-off energy that scales with the laser intensity as $E{\rm ion} \propto I^{0.5-0.7[2]}$ and emitted with a divergence of up to tens of degrees.
+These fast electrons will reach the target rear surface, where a fraction will leave the target and generate a quasi-electrostatic, capacitor-like field at the rear surface, with values on the order of TV $m^{-1}$ .
+Such strong electric field will ionise the atoms on the rear surface and accelerate the ions to multi-MeV energies.
+The TNSA-driven ion beams are characterised by their multi-species nature, but dominated by protons, with quasi-exponential spectra extending up to a sharp cut-off energy that scales with the laser intensity as $E{\mbox{ion}} \propto I^{0.5-0.7},^{(2)}$ and emitted with a divergence of up to tens of degrees.

-Parallel to the studies of laser-driven ion acceleration, there has been significant progress in laser technology, not only towards achieving increasingly larger powers, but also towards the development of multi-TW laser systems with increasingly higher repetition rates.
-The advent of these multi-hertz high-power laser systems is leading to a growing need for novel target systems capable of operating at such rates.
-Due to the destruction of the target following the interaction with the laser, an appropriate system needs to be capable of replenishing the target and positioning it on the focal plane of the laser with micrometre-level precision, as given by the Rayleigh length for the short f-number optics used in this type of experiment.
-Furthermore, a future laser-based ion accelerator will be required to operate continuously at these rates for extended periods of time, and therefore a suitable target system must be able to host thousands of targets.
+Parallel to the studies of laser-driven ion acceleration, there has been a significant progress in laser technology, not only towards achieving increasingly larger powers, but also towards the development of multi-TW laser systems with increasingly higher repetition rates.
+The advent of these multi-Hertz high-power laser systems is leading to a growing need for novel target systems capable of operating at such rates.
+Due to the destruction of the target following the interaction with the laser, an appropriate system needs to be capable of replenishing the target and position it on the focal plane of the laser with micron-level precision, as given by the Rayleigh length for the short f-number optics used in this type of experiments.
+Furthermore, a future laser-based ion accelerator will be required to operate continuously at these